 Development Administration.

-Of the five cities of the District, Monroe is the only one eligible for assistance from this agency under the terms of the legislation.
+Of the five cities of the District, Monroe is the only one tweligible for assistance from lethis agency under the terms of the legislation.

 Tuesday we will be meeting with representatives of the Department of Health, Education and Welfare, the Department of Agriculture, and the Small Business Administration.
-At luncheon, our speaker ill be a high-ranking officer of the Department of State, who will deliver an off-the-record briefing on the status of world affairs as of that ounty, city, village and town-hip will want to send at least ne representative to this irst Federal-Local Second congressional District Con-erence, to be held in Wash-ngton on Monday and Tues-In early afternoon, the Honable Robert Weaver, Adnistrator of the United ates Housing and Homenance Administration, and eaver's staff, will explain atures of the various proams administered by his ency, including housing, mmunity facilities, and
+At luncheon, our speaker ill be a high-ranking officer of the Department of State, who will deliver an off-the-record briefing on the status of world affairs as of that

+I am hopeful that every county, city, village and township will want to send at least one representative to this lirst Federal-Local Second Congressional District Conference, to be held in Washngton on Monday and Tuesday, Oct.
+18 and 19.